 - events a list of RevokeEvent instances - token\data map based on a flattened view of the token.
-The required fields are expires\at, 'user\id', project\id, identity\domain\id, assignment\domain\id, trust\id, trustor\id, trustee\id consumer\id and access\token\id keystone.models.revoke\model.matches(event, token\values)

-True if the token matches an existing revocation event, meaning the token is revoked.
+The required fields are expires\at, 'user\id', project\id, identity\domain\id, assignment\domain\id, trust\id, trustor\id, trustee\id consumer\id and access\token\id - Returns True if the token matches an existing revocation event, meaning the token is revoked.
 False is returned if the token does not match any revocation events, meaning the token is considered valid by the revocation API.

-See if the token matches the revocation event.
+''' keystone.models.revoke_model.matches (event, token_values) See if the token matches the revocation event. '''